Enchanted Rock: Geology

-Enchanted Rock State Natural Area and Conservation

-Park activities include hiking, picknicking, rock climbing, primitive backpacking, camping, and caving.
-The Summit Trail is the most popular hiking path.
+Conservation

 Texas Parks and Wildlife Department (TPWD) partners with Friends of Enchanted Rock, a volunteer-based nonprofit organization that works for the improvement and preservation of Enchanted Rock State Natural Area.
 Scheduled Summit Trail tours are on the third Saturday of the month starting April, May, September, October, November, and December.
 Private tours are available for groups at other times.

 The Granite Gripper is an annual rock climbing competition that acts as a fundraiser for park conservation through the Friends of Enchanted Rock.
 Emphasis is placed on activity safety and ecological preservation.

 Visitors are asked to keep human incursion at a minimum by not disturbing plants, animals, or artifacts.
 Pets are not allowed on the summit trail.

 Federal and state statutes, regulations, and rules governing archeological and historic sites apply.
 The state Game Warden as a commissioned peace officer is authorized to inspect natural resources and take any necessary action for their preservation.

-Enchanted Rock is an International Dark Sky Park, certified by DarkSky International.
-The park monitors sky brightness with a sky quality meter, and offers nighttime events like star parties and stargazing.
-On new moon nights, the park has Bortle 3 skies; the milky way is fully visible, meteors are common, and the human eye can see more than 6000 stars.

 Nature

 Fauna

 Sedum growing on top of Enchanted Rock near a vernal pool.

-Wildlife at Enchanted Rock includes white-tailed deer, ringtail, nine-banded armadillo, rock and fox squirrel, rabbit, and red harvester ants.
+Wildlife at Enchanted Rock includes white-tailed deer, ringtail, Mexican long-nosed armadillo, rock and fox squirrel, rabbit, and red harvester ants.
 A wide variety of lizards, including the Texas horned lizard, also make the Enchanted Rock area their home.
 Vernal pools on the rock contain fragile invertebrate fairy shrimp.

 Designated a key bird watching site, bird enthusiasts can observe many species including wild turkey, greater roadrunner, golden-fronted woodpecker, Woodhouse's scrub jay, canyon towhee, rufous-crowned sparrow, black-throated sparrow, lesser goldfinch, common poorwill, chuck-will's-widow, black-chinned hummingbird, vermilion flycatcher, scissor-tailed flycatcher, Bell's vireo, yellow-throated vireo, blue grosbeak, painted bunting, orchard oriole, vesper sparrow, fox sparrow, Harris's sparrow, northern cardinal, canyon wren, and lark sparrow.